TABLE OF CONTENT

 Feature Vectorization Raster Upscaling

-Scalability Infinite Limited
+Detail Capacity Infinite Limited

-Best For Simple shapes, logos Textures, gradients
+Best For Simple shapes, logos Textures, gradients, vector files

-Detail Handling Geometric shapes Complex textures
+Shape Handling Geometric shapes Complex textures

 File Size Compact Larger at high resolution